W427697/Discord-/README.md

 ## Contributing

-We welcome contributions to Storybook!
+Contributions to Storybook are always welcome!

 - 📥 Pull requests and 🌟 Stars are always welcome.
 - Read our [contributing guide](CONTRIBUTING.md) to get started,